Curvature Perturbations and Anomaly explain Dark Energy: Matured dark energy

 \section{Matured dark energy}

-Since gluons have obtained a mass gap by QCD phase tansition, we only need to consider the pair creation of photons in (\ref{gdnl}) as the total decay width $\Gamma_{QED} $ of dark energy .
-It can be obtained from $\Gamma$ by dropping the color multiplicity $8$ and then replace other quantities by that of $QED$.
+Since gluons have obtained a mass gap by QCD phase transition, we only need to consider the pair creation of photons as the total decay width $\Gamma_{QED} $ of dark energy below QCD scale.